chenbadream/INT-ACT/doc/training_finetuning.md

 # set all the paths to environment variables
 source ./set_path.sh
 ```
-This line set all kinds of environment variables, which are mostly about paths to store models, logs, data, etc. The main README.md file has a section on how to set up the environment variables, so please refer to that.
+This line sets all kinds of environment variables, which are mostly about paths to store models, logs, data, etc. The main README.md file has a section on how to set up the environment variables, so please refer to that.

 ### OMP Threads
 ```bash